gongchat/gong/README.md

 ## Updating Your Application

-Since the application is in a pre-alpha state there are little efforts for data migration.
-If your application is behaving strange deleting the `config.json` file may fix any issues.
+The app will update based off of GitHub releases.
+If you find that your application is behaving strange deleting the `config.json` file may fix any issues.
+This will reset any user credentials, custom theme settings, and saved rooms.

 The location of the `config.json` file is different depending on your operating system.
 Typical locations are below.

 - Windows: `C:\Users\<username>\AppData\Roaming\gong\config.json`
 - Linux: `~/.config/gong/config.json`
 - Mac: `~/Library/Application Support/gong/config.json`

-## XMPP Struggles

-### Determining Unread Messages

-#### Timestamp

-Historical messages are the only messages that have a timestamp from the server.
-All other messages are timestamped when received or sent by the client.
-This can cause issues when determining if historical messages have been read as the server and client timestamps will not always be synced.